thenbe/neotest-playwright/README.md

 ### `headed`

+> Applies the following options: `--headed --retries 0 --timeout 0 --workers 1 --max-failures 0`

 Runs tests in headed mode.
 Use with `await page.pause()` to open the playwright inspector and debug your locators.

-Applies the following options:
-`--headed --retries 0 --timeout 0 --workers 1 --max-failures 0`

 ### `debug`

-Applies the following option: `--debug`
+> Applies the following option: `--debug`

-> Playwright uses the `--debug` flag as a shortcut for multiple options.
+Playwright uses the `--debug` flag as a shortcut for multiple options.
 See [here](https://playwright.dev/docs/test-cli#reference) for more information.

 ### `none`